C-D-Lewis/GLSceneEngine/README.md

 }
 ```

-This event is received in `BSEDemoMain.java` and parsed by obtaining the params as specified by the emitting class:
+This event is received in `HelloWorld.java` and parsed by obtaining the params as specified by the emitting class:

 ```java
 // Register for keypresses